-1: To provide physical measurement services to businesses, at the highest levels of precision available in the United States, so that businesses can validate the accuracy, precision, and quality of manufacturing processes and manufactured products, and to enable businesses to export to European Economic Community nations.
-(Minnesota Statutes, Section 239.001, Subdivision 2)
+To provide physical measurement services to businesses, at the highest levels of precision available in the United States, so that businesses can verify the accuracy and quality of manufacturing processes and manufactured products, and to enable businesses to export to European Economic Community Nations.
+Minnesota Statutes, Section 239.011, subdivision 2.

-: Maintain NIST certification of the metrology laboratory, and traceability of the state standards to NIST.
-Minnesota Statutes, Section 239.011, mandate that physical standards used in the laboratory must remain traceable to NIST standards.
-This unbroken chain of valid calibrations defines the value of the services provided by the laboratory, and forms the nation's only system to ensure uniformity in weighing and measurement.
-Continued traceability is dependent upon meeting a wide range of NIST performance standards.
-Outcome will be measured by continued certification of the laboratory and continued traceability of the state standards.
-Only Minnesota and Georgia have licensed ISO 9000 metrology laboratories.
+Measure (A): Maintain NIST certification of the metrology laboratory.

+Physical standards used in the laboratory must remain traceable to NIST standards.
+This unbroken chain of valid calibrations defines the value of the services provided by the laboratory.
+Continued traceability is dependent on meeting a wide range of NIST performance standards.
+Outcome will be measured by continued certification.